 Air fresheners, particularly plug-ins or similar that offer a constant scent are terrible for this.
-We have all been there, a week after changing the scent we are sure we can not even really spend it anymore.
+We have all been there, a week after changing the scent we are sure we can not even really smell it anymore.

 It has not run out that quickly, the truth is we are used to the smell.
 That means we are smelling the sweet scent so much that we don’t even think we notice it anymore.
 This doesn’t mean your brain isn’t noticing it though!